Deportation of Kilmar Abrego Garcia: Terrorism Confinement Center

 CECOT is a maximum security prison in El Salvador.
 Prisoners are held in large concrete cells that the Associated Press reports can house 65 to 70 individuals.
 Some human rights groups claim that the cells sometimes hold as many as 150 inmates, with the prison's director saying "where you can fit 10 people, you can fit 20".
 The cells are furnished with four-story bunks of bare metal without mattresses or sheets, and lack enough bunks for everyone.
 Each cell has two toilets, two sinks (reported by CNN as a cement basin and plastic bucket for washing, and a jug of drinking water), and two Bibles.
 The windowless cells are artificially lit 24 hours a day, and the temperature can reach 35 °C (95 °F) in daytime.
 Prisoners are allowed to leave their cells for 30 minutes each day for group exercise in the hallway.
 There are no visits, letters, workshops, or prison educational programs, and prisoners are not allowed outside.
 Food is served without utensils, to keep them from being fashioned into weapons.

 CNN said two sources told it the deportees' situation is less regimented, but with the same facilities.
 The prison director said of the deportees, "there are no privileges."

-El Salvador's Minister of Justice has said those held at CECOT would never return to their communities.
+Minister of Justice Gustavo Villatoro has said those held at CECOT would never return to their communities.
 Miguel Sarre, a former member of the United Nations Subcommittee for the Prevention of Torture, said CECOT appeared to be used "to dispose of people without formally applying the death penalty".
 Cristosal, which the BBC described as El Salvador's primary human rights organization, has documented torture and more than 150 deaths in custody in the country during the ongoing state of exception.
 Amnesty International has accused Salvadoran authorities of "a systematic policy of torture towards all those detained under the state of emergency on suspicion of being gang members," leading to deaths in custody, and of other prisoners dying due to inhumane conditions and denial of medical care and medicine.

 Due process

 The Due Process Clause in the Fifth Amendment to the United States Constitution prohibits the deprivation of "life, liberty, or property, without due process of law".
 In the context of removal pursuant to US immigration and nationality law, this is limited to procedural due process, as the substance of such law is generally immune to judicial review.
 Removal is an administrative matter, so the "provisions of the Constitution securing the right of trial by jury and prohibiting unreasonable searches and seizures and cruel and unusual punishments have no application".
 Procedural due process requires government officials to give a person proper notice and an opportunity to be heard before depriving that person of their life, liberty, or property.
+After his arrest on March 12, 2025, Abrego Garcia was denied the opportunity to be heard by any judicial officer and instead "was shuttled between detainment facilities before being flown to El Salvador on March 15, without having seen a judge."